Wrelks-Quantum/wrelks.github.io/_flashcards/2-intermediate.md

         "mimeType": null,
         "src": null
       },
-      "frontCopy": "What is the result from taking the conjugate transpose of $U$?", "backMedia": {
+      "frontCopy": "What is the result from taking the<p> conjugate transpose of $U$?", "backMedia": {
         "mimeType": null,
         "src": null